timacdonald/multiformat-response-objects/readme.md

 ## Detecting response format

 The response object will automatically detect the requested response format by checking for a file extension on the request's url and will fallback to the `Accept` header if no extension is found.
 Under the hood we are using Symfony's `MimeTypes` class to detect the extension.
 We then fallback to Laravel's `Request::format()` method.
 The first matching mime type and first matching extension will be used.

-You can override this behaviour as outlined below.
+You do not *have* to support file extensions.
+This is entirely in your control.
+If you only want to support the `Accept` header than set up your routing to not supportextensions.

 ### Why file extensions?